jonasoesch/mortality/design-decisions.md

 * The appeareance of the labels and the title should be smooth (because it looks better?)
 * A slight overlap in the interval removes the v

+## Questionnaires
+### Q1
+1. In your opinion, what efffect or relationship is shown in the data mini-story?
+2. Which group did you pay the most attention to in this data mini-story?
+3. Overall, was this data mini-story shown in a visuallly nice way?

 ## Sources